OpenAMEE/amee-ruby/README.txt

 model.
 By overriding the function amee_save in your model, you can store data in AMEE when your model is saved.

-== CACHING

-The AMEE::Connection object implements an optional cache for GET requests.

-This uses ActiveSupport::Cache, and supports any ActiveSupport::Cache::Store caching method except for MemCacheStore (which doesn't provide required features).

-All GET requests are cached.
-POST, PUT, or DELETEs will clear the cache for any path that matches the affected URL. #expire, #expire_matching, and #expire_all functions are available for manual cache management.
-Also, all AMEE objects have and #expire-cache function to clear them and their descendants from the cache.

-To enable caching, pass ':cache => :memory_store' to AMEE::Connection.new, or add 'cache: memory_store' to your amee.yml if using Rails.
-If you want to use the same caching configuration as your Rails app, you can add 'cache: rails' to amee.yml instead.
-Caching is disabled by default.

 == RETRY / TIMEOUT SUPPORT

 The AMEE::Connection object can now automatically retry if a request fails due to